 Many schools also offer bachelor's degrees in liberal arts and sciences.
 However, even these are not always intended to lead to one career path but rather to provide a broad and extensive interdisciplinary education.
 Students might have the option of choosing a single concentration, such as history, linguistics or sociology, or choosing multiple areas of focus that complement one another to develop a broader knowledge base.
 Several law and medical schools recommend liberal arts and sciences majors for students interested in becoming lawyers or physicians.

-Salary for liberal arts and sciences professionals also vary depending on the selected career.
-NACE's 2013 Student Survey reported that graduates of a liberal arts and sciences degree program received starting salaries of $42,300, on average.
-The survey showed that educational services was the top-paying industry for liberal arts graduates, with an average of $42,000 per year.
+Salaries for liberal arts and sciences professionals also vary depending on the selected career.
+NACE's Spring 2015 Salary Survey reported that graduates of liberal arts and sciences bachelor's degree programs earned starting salaries of $48,127, on average.
+The highest-paying majors for liberal arts and science professions were liberal arts or general studies, at $41,605, and history, at $37,557.